knative/serving/docs/roadmap/scaling-2019.md

 The Autoscaler process maintains Pod metric data points over a window of time and calculates average concurrency every 2 seconds.
 As the number and size of Revisions deployed to a cluster increases, so does the load on the Autoscaler.

-We need some way to have sub-linear load in a given Autoscaler Pod as the Revision count increases.
+We need some way to have sub-linear load on a given Autoscaler Pod as the Revision count increases.
 This could be a sharding scheme or simply deploying separate Autoscalers per namespace.

 **Goal**: the Autoscaling system can scale sub-linearly with the number of Revisions and number of Revision Pods.